lukelev07/simple-database/README.md

-thumbtack-challenge
+Simple Database
 ===================

-My implementation of a simple database from the Thumbtack coding challenge.
+My implementation of a simple database in Java.

 Your database should accept the following commands: